Heartleaf Philodendron Yellow Leaves — Causes and Fixes

 Natural aging

-The oldest, lowest leaves on any healthy philodendron will eventually yellow and drop.
-One or two yellowing lower leaves per month on an otherwise healthy plant is simply the plant cycling out its oldest foliage — not a cause for concern.
+The oldest, lowest leaves on any healthy philodendron will eventually yellow and drop as part of ordinary leaf turnover.
+One or two yellowing lower leaves per month on an otherwise healthy, actively growing plant is simply the plant cycling out its oldest foliage — not a cause for concern on its own.

 Underwatering

-Severe drought stress causes yellowing, but in philodendrons this typically follows wilting.
-If the leaves wilted and then began to yellow, underwatering is likely the cause.
-The soil will be bone dry.
+Severe drought stress causes yellowing, but in this species it typically follows a period of visible wilting rather than appearing on its own.
+If the leaves wilted first and then began to yellow, underwatering is the more likely cause, and the soil will test bone dry well below the surface.

 Nitrogen deficiency

-A plant in nutrient-depleted soil (especially one that hasn't been fertilized or repotted in years) may develop pale or yellow lower leaves as nitrogen is relocated from old leaves to new growth.
-Uniform pale yellowing throughout the plant suggests this.
+A plant in nutrient-depleted soil, especially one that hasn't been fertilized or repotted in a couple of years, may develop pale or yellow lower leaves as the plant relocates its limited nitrogen from old leaves to new growth.
+Uniform pale yellowing spread across the plant, rather than concentrated in just the oldest leaves, suggests this cause.

 Insufficient light

 Heartleaf philodendrons tolerate low light but not no light.
-In very dark conditions, the leaves produce less chlorophyll, turning from deep green to light green and eventually yellow.
-The pattern is diffuse — uniform pallor rather than concentrated yellowing.
+In very dim conditions, the leaves produce less chlorophyll over time, gradually shifting from deep green to light green and eventually to yellow.
+The pattern here is diffuse — an overall pallor across the plant rather than yellowing concentrated at the bottom or in one section.

 How to Fix It